FlorianNelles/CI-Upgrader/README.md

 Also CodeIgniter projects can be very individual, specially with own created Libraries, Classes and Functions.

-For more informations about CI-Upgrader and the adjustment that have to be done after the upgrade, check out the [Documentation](https://github.com/FlorianNelles/CI-Upgrader/blob/main/Documentation.md).
+For more informations about CI-Upgrader and the adjustment that have to be done after the upgrade, check out [User Guide](https://github.com/FlorianNelles/CI-Upgrader/blob/main/UserGuide.md).

 ## Requirements
 - Executable CodeIgniter 3 project